scepman/scepclient/README.md

 ## Prerequisites

 Requires the [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 You need only the simple runtime, Desktop or ASP.NET may be used, but are not required.

+There is also a version for .NET Framework 4.6.2 available that may runs directly on Windows Server 2012 R2 and newer.

 ## Usage